Jeltje/adtex/README.md

 		and positive scores amplifications.

 To get amplified or deleted segments from this file, a threshold must be applied.
-This is often set to `0.25/-0.25`, and with a minimum number of markers of 10 per segment.
+This is often set to `0.25/-0.25`, and with a minimum number of 10 markers per segment.

 ## Zygosity